 - By 2017, over 1 million books had been self-published in both digital and print formats.
 Many independent creatives and freelance writers are finding financial success in platforms such as Smashwords, an independent distributor of e-books.

-- According to Smashwords’ 2018 year-end report, on their platform alone, over 507,000 e-books were published representing over 142,000 independent authors.
+- In 2018 over 507,000 e-books were published representing over 142,000 independent authors.
 Independent authors are responsible for the marketing and distribution of their books.
 Without the help of the big publishers, they have to work for every sale.

 “Print on demand options allow independent sellers to print hard copies of their books as orders come in, eliminating large up-front investment for print copies.”
 Melinda Dawson, Senior Editor at Trust My Paper.